Ecological Thinking

 10:30am - 12:00pm

-We are delighted to invite you to the launch of Libita Sibungu’s new work Deep Recovery at Kresen Kernow, Redruth.
-The launch event will include an introductory talk by Geologist Dr Beth Simons and a poetic response by the artist, followed by conversation.
-Refreshments will be available.
+We helped launch Libita Sibungu’s new work Deep Recovery at Kresen Kernow, Redruth.
+The launch event included an introductory talk by Geologist Dr Beth Simons and a poetic response by the artist, followed by conversation.
 Read more

 Deep in The Eye and The Belly (screening)